Easy Blueberry Peach Crisp

 • In a large mixing bowl, add the maple syrup, lemon juice, vanilla, cinnamon, thickener of choice, and water and whisk together well.

-• Add in the frozen fruit and stir until everything is coated well.
+• Add in the fresh or frozen fruit and stir until everything is coated well.

 • Line a 2 quart, 7 x 11 baking dish with parchment paper to prevent sticking.